usnistgov/800-63-3/index.md

 ### Public preview vs public draft

-If you've made it to this page, you can see we're approaching this a little different by putting our work up on github, rather than the "traditional" comment period for a NIST Special Publication.
+If you've made it to this page, you can see we're approaching this a little different by putting our work up on GitHub, rather than the "traditional" comment period for a NIST Special Publication.
 We're calling it a public preview because some of our of agency partners (and NIST itself) have formal processes for public drafts.
 Calling it a public preview is our way of letting everyone know those processes aren't in play.
-This lets do things differently...
+This lets us do things differently...

 ### A different cadence

 This public preview is focused on gaining input through successive open comment periods and editing iterations of the SP draft.
-This phase will include multiple iterations of drafts of approximately 2 weeks in length, followed by a 2-3 week period for the editors to adjudicate comments and make appropriate updates to the document.
+This phase will include multiple iterations of comments of approximately 2 weeks in length, followed by a 2-3 week period for the editors to adjudicate comments and make appropriate updates to the document.

 We'll continue iterations as long as we have feedback that results in meaningful changes.
 We welcome you to come back every iteration to see what's new, or watch daily.
 While we'll be posting major iterations every few weeks, we'll also make updates mid-cycle.